xtorrentgorjon/kubekat/README.md

 ## Contributing

 This project runs on a gitlab instance under [https://gitlab.home.sendotux.net/open/kubekat](https://gitlab.home.sendotux.net/open/kubekat).
 All commits on github are mirroring the work done there.
+Feel free to reach via sendotux@gmail.com for questions!